vekatze/neut/book/src/programming-in-neut.md

 <div class="info-block">

-The compiler reports an error if you rewrite the example above so that it uses the variable `f` more than once.
+The compiler reports an error if you rewrite the example so that the variable `f` is used more than once.
 This behavior prevents unexpected copying of values.
 You can satisfy the compiler by defining the variable as `!f`.
-The next section will cover this topic.
+We'll cover this topic in more detail on the next page.

 </div>